ntbrewer/Pyspeqtr/README.txt

 ===========
-Pyspectr
+Pyspeqtr
 ===========
+THIS IS IN DEVELOPMENT.
+DO NOT USE.

-Pyspectr provides nuclear spectroscopy tools, specifically targeted to use with the his/drr histogram files used by the upak library.
+Pyspeqtr provides nuclear spectroscopy tools, specifically targeted to use with the his/drr histogram files used by the upak library.
+It is an independent fork of kmiernik's Pyspectr creating an 'online' version that doesn't suffer the lags of matplotlib for large 2d plots.
 Apart from reading the binary input files, it provides some tools like half-life fitting, peak-fitting and pydamm program, mimicking the DAMM program from the upak.
 Users are encouraged to use pydamm within ipython3 shell, as it offers a great